bigfootproject/spark-dectree/README.md

-spark-dectree
+A Decision Tree algorithm for Apache SPARK
 =============

-A possible implementation of a decision tree for SPARK
+This repository focus on a possible implementation of a decision tree for Apache SPARK.